-7. Enhance your restaurant ordering system (opening hours, popup cart, etc.)
+7. Enhance your restaurant ordering system (delivery slots, popup cart, etc.)

 At this point, your WooCommerce food ordering system is all set up to function as an Uber Eats alternative.
 However, there are a few other tweaks you might want to make depending on your business.

-- Add restaurant opening times and delivery slotsTo ensure that people can only select delivery times when you are open, and restrict the number of deliveries within each time slot, install the WooCommerce Opening Hours & Chosen Times plugin.
+- Add restaurant opening times and delivery slotsWant to allow customers to choose an exact delivery time, or and restrict the number of deliveries within each time slot.
+You can do this with the WooCommerce Delivery Slots plugin.
 Customers can choose an available delivery slot, ensuring that your delivery drivers can cope with the number of food orders.

 - Manage your delivery driversUse the free Delivery Drivers for WooCommerce plugin to avoid the manual work of managing your local delivery drivers.